rewhowe/snapdragon/documentation/manual.md

 ※Result: false, true, false, false, true, false
 ```

-It is important to remember that this use of question mark is a boolean cast and not a calculation of equality like it is in if-statements.
+It is important to remember that this use of question mark is a boolean cast and not a calculation of equality.

 ```
 ホゲは 1